fes-hd/fesmac-manual/docs/mac/fessupp/quick-start.md

 3. Select an ancillary type from the list.

-   !> The ancillary types shown in the list can depend on the condition of the `BRAN` element that owns the picked piping element.
+   > [!NOTE] The ancillary types shown in the list can depend on the condition of the `BRAN` element that owns the picked piping element.

 4. Click <kbd>OK</kbd> on the selection form.

-   !> If you have created the first ancillary of a `SUPPO` element, its position is at the arriving point of the picked piping element.
+   > [!NOTE] If you have created the first ancillary of a `SUPPO` element, its position is at the arriving point of the picked piping element.
 To move the ancillary to the desired position, use the **Distance** box.

 ## Create Support Framework